Researching Alien Files (A-Files) at the National Archives at Kansas City

 - Which A-Files are presently available for research through the National Archives?

-- What A-File information can I expect to find in the Archival Research Catalog (ARC)?
+- What A-File information can I expect to find in the Online Catalog?

 - How may I view an A-File?

-- My ancestor was born before 1909, but I can't find his/her entry in the Archival Research Catalog (ARC).
+- My ancestor was born before 1909, but I can't find his/her entry in NARA's online catalog.
 Should I submit a record request?

 - What information do I need to make a record request?